 I represented GB at the British Riding Club European Championships and have ridden on many National equestrian teams throughout my professional equestrian career and have qualified horses on the equine pathway programme.

-I am currently studying for a Master’s degree in professional sports coaching and UKCC level 4 as well as working towards being a listed dressage judge and the prestigious BHS Fellowship Status. www.samyork.co.uk
+I am currently studying for a Master’s degree in professional sports coaching and UKCC level 4 as well as working towards being a listed dressage judge. www.samyork.co.uk

 Faith Ponsonby (Ireland Representative)

 Jillie approached me in 2013 to act as the Irish Rep and of course I said yes!

 My qualifications include BHSI and BETRL.
 I am Senior BHS Assessor for Stage 3 and PTT having assessed for over 20 years.
 Also UKCC verifier for PTT.

 I am FEI International 4 star judge and list 3 dressage judge.
 I am on SG GB Judges’ Panel .
 Have judged at RIHS.
 On Irish Hunter and Irish Pony Society Judges’ Panels.
 On Irish Pony Club Training Committee and A test Assessor.
 Holder of PC A Test as is one of my daughters.

 I am Horse Sport Ireland Tutor .

 I lecture at Kildalton College Fetac Level 5 and 6 Equine Courses.